isomerpages/nparks-juronglake/_what-to-do/Guided Tours.md

 architecture.</p>
 <p>The tours, led by our enthusiastic and knowledgeable guides, take place
-at different parts of the Gardens each month (Lakeside Garden, Chinese Garden and Japanese Garden) and are held on the last Saturday morning of every month.</p>
+at different parts of the Gardens each month (Lakeside Garden, Chinese Garden and Japanese Garden) and are held on the second and last Saturday of every month.</p>
 <p>Please note that these tours are available to the public; <strong>for organised, private tours, read more <a href="https://juronglakegardens.nparks.gov.sg/book-guided-tours/" rel="noopener nofollow" target="_blank">here</a></strong>.</p>
 <table style="minWidth: 75px">
 <colgroup>